 The uptake in inexpensive video conferencing apps in recent weeks has been phenomenal, to the extent that what was once a novelty is now fast becoming the norm.
 Team meetings have moved online, for example, and there are more face-to-face calls in general, as people starved of human contact are choosing to see as well as talk to others.
 The results is that, as we all become more familiar with the software, which in turn is fast improving to become more robust, online interviews will become second nature with possibly no return to a physical meeting, certainly for the early rounds of the hiring process.
 While some forward-thinking companies were already on board with remote interviewing and hiring, the enforced move to its adoption for many others may have introduced them to the future of recruiting years earlier than they were anticipating, which when the dust settles may be an improvement all round.

-If your recruitment plans are stagnating or you would like help in moving to a more efficient online process, don’t hesitate to get in touch.Posted over 1 year ago
+If your recruitment plans are stagnating or you would like help in moving to a more efficient online process, don’t hesitate to get in touch.Posted about 2 years ago